abi-v-j/LearningProMax/React/README.md

 # 🚀 React Beginner's Full Guide with Vite - Step by Step

-A complete step-by-step tutorial to set up React using Vite, build simple apps, and master React props.
+A complete step-by-step tutorial to set up React using Vite, build simple apps, and master React props, hooks, and routing.

 ---

 ## 📚 Table of Contents
 - [🧩 Phase 1: Prerequisites & Setup](#-phase-1-prerequisites--setup)